Aishuu/eurecom-os-server/README.md

 $ /etc/init.d/bluetooth stop
 $ bluetoothd -C
 ```
-or by modifying /etc/init.d/bluetooth to add the `- C` option (TODO: what exactly to modify?).
+or by modifying /etc/init.d/bluetooth to add the `-C` option (TODO: what exactly to modify?).

 Note that in most recent distributions the bluez will be present and enabled by default so you don't need to do steps 1 and 2.
 However you do need to pair the laptop with the NXT brick before trying to connect:
 * Enable bluetooth on the NXT and make it visible